CombatCovid/website-ux-design/CONTRIB.md

 - [ ] Lead engineers and developers currently working on initiatives that provide minimum structure of equipment documentation
 - [ ] People that want to help out with translation and documentation

-## Help us find designs that have been used and operating
+## Find designs that have been used and operating
 - Open an issue and point to the source

 ## Document hardware designs and source files using this structure: